 Nowhere on the planet compares to the pristine beauty of Antarctica, the so-called ‘White Continent’ that is revered for its dramatic snowscapes, huge glaciers, sculptural icebergs, and truly amazing wildlife.
 The sheer size and scientific significance of what is technically a desert exceeds all expectations, and many find going on holiday to this ice-crowned wilderness with no permanent human habitation a truly soul-stirring experience.

-Antarctica: a bucket list dream
+Blog: Grant's bucket list dream come true

 "…The land looks like a fairy tale."
 Roald Amundsen, Norwegian explorer (1872-1928)

 My seventh continent was finally about to be ticked off and a bucket list dream realised.
 As we sailed out through the Beagle Channel, our last sighting of land for the next couple of days, there was a definite buzz of excitement amongst everyone.
 The next 11 nights on board the luxury Hebridean Sky expedition ship were going to be a lot of fun… even more so if weather and sea conditions were favourable.

 The first and last couple of days on the shorter Antarctic cruises typically involve crossing the infamous 1000km stretch of water known as the Drake Passage, where the Atlantic, Pacific and Southern Oceans converge.
 Feared by sailors for centuries with reports of 30m high rogue waves capsizing ships, I was certainly hoping for the ‘Drake Lake’ rather than the ‘Drake Shake’, and fortunately luck was on our side.
 Cape petrels, as well as the larger species of albatross – sooty, light-mantled and wandering – circled off the stern of the ship allowing photographers to train their photographic eye.